magma/magma/docs/readmes/feg/s1ap_federated_tests.md

 ## All tests
 make fed_integ_test

-# once the test is done, you can exit the vagrant vm
+# once the tests are done, you can exit the vagrant vm
 exit
 ```